What People Report About Ashwagandha — Self-Reported Community Data

 |---|---|

-Regarding thyroid concerns: fewer than 3% of logs mention thyroid-related effects.
+Regarding thyroid concerns: very few logs mention thyroid-related effects.
 However, research does indicate ashwagandha may influence thyroid hormone levels.
 Self-reported data may not capture subclinical changes.
 People with thyroid conditions should consult their healthcare provider.

 Is this medical advice?